 And if something smells good enough to eat, then chances are it tastes even better!
 So what makes coffee so special?
 Why do we care so much about these "coffee aromas" anyway?

 Let's take a look at why this hot beverage is such a connoisseur's delight and exactly how they affect our taste buds (and noses) throughout this process.

 Coffee is one of the world's most popular beverages, accounting for up to two-thirds of all caffeine consumed worldwide.
 Over 400 chemical components contribute to its flavour and aroma.

 During roasting, these develop into a range of volatile organic compounds (VOCs) that determine the aroma of the roasted coffee, giving it what many consider to be its most appealing feature.
 This is why variations in roasting are perhaps the easiest way for baristas and home-coffee roasters to change a blend's flavour profile.

 The roasting process is responsible for giving your new favorite drink its rich flavor and intoxicating scent.
 When you roast coffee beans at very high temperatures (usually above 390°F), the heat basically turns certain chemical compounds in the green coffee beans into new ones, making it easier to produce new flavors.

-During this process, there are several different chemicals that are released as these compounds break down.
+During this process, there are several different chemicals are released as these compounds break down.
 Think of them as building blocks for aromatic molecules!

-Now here's where things get cool: During the roasting process, these newly produced aromatic molecules rise up into our noses thanks to physics !
+Now here's where things get cool: During the roasting process, these newly produced aromatic molecules rise up into our noses thanks to physics!

 When you take a whiff of freshly ground coffee beans or the air surrounding your mug of joe, you're actually taking in all these complex aromas.